ACCESS-NRI/access-hive.org.au/docs/about/contribute.md

 There are two ways to modify the documentation:

- - direct edit on GitHub.
+ - [direct edit on GitHub][directedit].
 This method is adequate for small modifications to a single file.
- - local edit on your local computer.
+ - [local edit on your local computer][localedit].
 This method is recommended for large modifications.

 ### Open an issue